spyder-ide/qtawesome/README.md

 import qtawesome as qta
 ```

-- Use Font Awesome and Elusive Icons.
+- Use Font Awesome, Elusive Icons or Material Design Icons.

 ```python
 # Get icons by name.